 DecoArt Satin Enamel Cabinet Paint

 In the past, if you wanted to paint cabinets or furniture, you had to strip, sand and generally kill yourself getting a good surface ready to paint on.
 Now, with DecoArt’s Satin Enamel paints, you don’t need to do any of that.
-Simply clean the surfaces, prime with their primer/sealer, and paint.
+Simply clean the surfaces, prime if needed (we’ll talk about that in a minute), and paint.

 Here’s the actual step-by-step process.

 - Clean cabinet doors

 - Prime cabinet door fronts and edges, if needed

 - Paint cabinet door fronts